Modified Ariki-Koike algebra and Yokounuma-Hecke like relations: Symmetrizing trace form

 Hence it amounts to show that

 for any $0\le p_i \le 2r-2$ and any $v\in \sym(n)$.
 Indeed, it follows from \eqref{eq:indep_i} and \eqref{eq:product}. \end{proof}

-\begin{remark} The trace form $\tau$ in the case of the Yokonuma-Hekce algebra appeared in \cite{CLPdA}.
-It is known to be the same with the trace form obtained from an isomrophism between Yokonuma-Hecke algebra and a matrix algebra over Hecke algebras of symetric groups (\cite{JLPdA}). \end{remark}
+\begin{remark} The trace form $\tau$ in the case of the Yokonuma-Hecke algebra appeared in \cite{CLPdA}.
+It is known to be the same with the trace form obtained from an isomorphism between Yokonuma-Hecke algebra and a matrix algebra over Hecke algebras of symmetric groups (\cite{JLPdA}). \end{remark}

 \begin{lemma} For $0\le s \le r-1$ and $\le i\le n$, we have \eq \tau(t_i^{r+s})=\tau(t_i^r) h_s = (-1)^{r+1} (u_1\cdots u_r) h_s = (-1)^{r+1} \sigma_r h_s \eneq where $h_s=h_s(u_1,\ldots,u_r)$ denotes the $s$-th complete homogeneous symmetric polynomial in $u_1,\ldots, u_r$. \end{lemma}